jbcoe/value_types/DRAFT.md

 propagates const and is allocator aware.

 * Like `optional` and `unique_ptr`, `polymorphic` can be in a valueless state;
-  `polymorphic` can only get into the valueless state after move.
+  `polymorphic` can only get into the valueless state after being moved from, or assignment or construction from a valueless state.

 * `unique_ptr` and `optional` have preconditions for `operator->` and `operator*`: the behavior is undefined if `*this` does not contain a value.